Opus Sanctorum Angelorum: History

 In 1961, the Bishop of Innsbruck established the canonical Confraternity of the Guardian Angels.
-Other associations followed, including a priestly sodality and in the following two decades the movement spread to many places in the world.
+Other associations followed, including a priestly sodality, and in the following two decades the movement spread to many places in the world.

 Controversy

-In her many writings, Mrs Bitterlich also proposed some novel theories about the functions, groupings and personal names of angels and demons and about an on-going "spiritual warfare" between the two.
-These theories and the practices based on them gave rise to controversy and on 1 December 1977 Cardinal Joseph Höffner, Archbishop of Cologne, brought them to the attention of the Congregation for the Doctrine of the Faith, which began to study them shortly after Mrs Bitterlich's death in the following year.
+In her many writings, Bitterlich also proposed some novel theories about the functions, groupings and personal names of angels and demons and about an on-going spiritual warfare between the two.
+These theories and the practices based on them gave rise to controversy, and on 1 December 1977 Cardinal Joseph Höffner, Archbishop of Cologne, brought them to the attention of the Congregation for the Doctrine of the Faith, which began to study them shortly after Bitterlich's death in the following year.